Greenhouse gas inventory: Greenhouse gas emissions accounting

-Rationale

-It is now overwhelmingly accepted that the release of GHG, predominantly from the anthropogenic burning of fossil fuels and the release of direct emissions from agricultural activities, is accelerating the growth of these gases in the atmosphere resulting in climate change.
+Comparison of production based and consumption-based accounting

 Over the last few decades emissions have grown at an increasing rate from 1.0% yr−1 throughout the 1990s to 3.4% yr−1 between 2000 and 2008.
 These increases have been driven not only by a growing global population and per-capita GDP, but also by global increases in the energy intensity of GDP (energy per unit GDP) and the carbon intensity of energy (emissions per unit energy).
 These drivers are most apparent in developing markets (Kyoto non-Annex B countries), but what is less apparent is that a substantial fraction of the growth in these countries is to satisfy the demand of consumers in developed countries (Kyoto Annex B countries).
 This is exaggerated by a process known as Carbon Leakage whereby Annex B countries decrease domestic production in place of increased importation of products from non-Annex B countries where emission policies are less strict.
 Although this may seem the rational choice for consumers when considering local pollutants, consumers are inescapably affected by global pollutants such as GHG, irrespective of where production occurs.
-Although emissions have slowed since 2007 as a result of the global financial crisis, the longer-term trend of increased emissions is likely to resume.
+Although emissions during the 2008 financial crisis, the longer-term trend of increased emissions has resumed.

 Today, much international effort is put into slowing the anthropogenic release of GHG and resulting climate change.
 In order to set benchmarks and emissions targets for - as well as monitor and evaluate the progress of - international and regional policies, the accurate measurement of each country's NEI becomes imperative.

-Measuring GHG emissions

-There are two main, conflicting ways of measuring GHG emissions: production-based (also known as territorial-based) and consumption-based.

 Production-based accounting

 As production-based emissions accounting is currently favoured in policy terms, its methodology is well established.
 Emissions are calculated not directly but indirectly from fossil fuel usage and other relevant processes such as industry and agriculture according to 2006 guidelines issued by the IPCC for GHG reporting.
 The guidelines span numerous methodologies dependent on the level of sophistication (Tiers 1–3 in Table 2).
 The simplest methodology combines the extent of human activity with a coefficient quantifying the emissions from that activity, known as an ‘emission factor’.
 For example, to estimate emissions from the energy sector (typically contributing over 90% of CO_{2} emissions and 75% of all GHG emissions in developed countries) the quantity of fuels combusted is combined with an emission factor - the level of sophistication increasing with the accuracy and complexity of the emission factor.
 Table 2 outlines how the UK implements these guidelines to estimate some of its emissions-producing activities.

+Emissions from burning wood are counted against the country where the trees were felled rather than the country where they are burnt.